-Namutoni is located on the eastern side of Etosha National Park.
-It centers on an old German Fort, overlooking the King Nehale waterhole.
+Namutoni Rest Camp is located on the eastern side of Etosha National Park.
+It centres on an old German Fort overlooking the King Nehale waterhole.

-The Fort has been developed into the hub of activity, offering two restaurants, a relaxation lounge, a bar, crafts boutique, curio shop, jewelers, and bookstore.
+The Fort has been developed into a hub of activity, offering two restaurants, a relaxation lounge, a bar, a crafts boutique, a curio shop, jewellers, and a bookstore.

-The Fort area is for pedestrian access only, and an elevated decked walkway along the water-hole facing wall will provide opportunities for enjoying the surrounding scenery, wildlife, and the spectacular sunsets.
+The Fort area is for pedestrian access only, and an elevated decked walkway along the water-hole-facing wall will provide opportunities for enjoying the surrounding scenery, wildlife, and spectacular sunsets.

-20 x bush chalet (2 beds); accessed along wooden walkways and offer comfort & privacy with access to a private area both at the front and from the bathroom.
-Equipped with a fridge & tea station.
+The 20x bush chalets are accessed along wooden walkways and offer privacy and comfort with access to a private area both at the front and from the bathroom.
+They are equipped with a fridge and tea station.

-24 x double rooms; spacious and private, with double shower and basin bathroom.
-Sliding doors give access to a relaxation area in the front of the chalet while an outside shower is reachable via the bathroom.
-Equipped with a fridge & tea station.
+The 24x double rooms are spacious and private, with a double shower and basin bathroom.
+Sliding doors give access to a relaxation area in the front of the chalet, while an outside shower is reachable via the bathroom.
+They are also equipped with a fridge and tea station.